louis-tru/quark/docs/AI_CONTEXT.md

 - `docs/CURRENT_WORK.md` if the active implementation state changed.
 - `docs/RENDERING.md` if rendering architecture or backend rules changed.
+- `docs/VULKAN.md` for durable Vulkan architecture, invariants, and backlog.
 - `docs/GPU_2D_ANTIALIASING.md` if AA semantics or Compute AA direction changed.
 - `docs/TROUBLESHOOTING.md` for a diagnosed failure and its prevention rule.
 - `docs/ENGINEERING_RULES.md` only for durable hard decision rules.